xeol-io/xeol-agent/README.md

 ```

 ### Shell Completion
-KAI comes with shell completion for specifying namespaces, it can be enabled as follows.
+xeol-agent comes with shell completion for specifying namespaces, it can be enabled as follows.
 Run with the `--help` command to get the instructions for the shell of your choice

 ```sh
 kai completion <zsh|bash|fish>